Subscribe to get ACCT UK news in your inbox. We’ll send you updates on events, grant deadlines, challenge events and more.

-ACCT UK is a national charity with a proud history of unswerving support to the Army Cadet Force (ACF) for over 90 years.
+ACCT UK (previously ACFA) is a national charity with a proud history of unswerving support to the Army Cadet Force (ACF) for over 90 years.

 The genesis for the charity’s formation was the world’s great economic slump of the 1920s and 1930s, which caused the British government through the War Office (a precursor of the MOD) to withdraw the financial grant and all official help for army cadets.
 In 1930 farsighted and enthusiastic people formed the British National Cadet Association (BNCA) to keep the army cadet movement alive, striving to save as many army cadet units as possible under the leadership of its first president, Field Marshal Lord Allenby.
 Between 1930 and the resumption of full Government recognition in 1942, the BNCA was entirely responsible for keeping the ACF in being.